WHAT IS SEMANA SANTA (HOLY WEEK)?

-When is holy week?
+When is Holy Week?

+In 2024, Easter Week is from March 24th to March 31st.
 It starts on Palm Sunday and ends the following Sunday, the day of the Resurrection.
 So, if you want to keep up you’ll need to find an itinerary.
 This shows the timetables and specific times of when each procession will pass certain points of the city.
 You can pick up an itinerary at the tourist office.
 As well, many local stores such as bakeries and pharmacies have them.
 And, at MALAGA BIKE, of course!

 What do the processions look like?

 Check out this video to get a feel for the Semana Santa of Malaga:

 What is the origin of the Semana Santa processions?

 The majority of Spain as we know it today lived under muslim rule for eight centuries.
 There was just a small part in the north of Spain that remained in Christian hands.
 During the eight centuries the muslims were here, the Christians were always trying to regain control of the territory.
 The Christian Conquest was brought to its fruition in 1492 in Granada by the Catholic monarchs, King Ferdinand and Queen Isabel.